krishaamer/green-filter-research/research/introduction.md

 | 36-59   | 66%     |
 | Over 69 | 58%     |

-“Climate change is an emergency” “The Peoples’ Climate Vote \| United Nations Development Programme” (n.d.)
+“Climate change is an emergency” Anon. (n.d.a)

 -   In Anthony Leiserowitz et al. (2022), another large scale study on Meta’s Facebook (n=108946), “Respondents in Spain (65%), Sweden (61%), and Taiwan (60%) are the most likely to say that climate change is mostly caused by human activities”.